lrpsantiago/fsess/README.md

    - DRIVER_NUMBER => Set a number of your preference from 0 to 99, make sure no other driver uses it.
    - LEAGUE => Set your league according to your team: "F1" or "F2".
    - DEFAULT_SUSPENSION_STRENGTH => Set the strength percentage you use on your car suspensions, remember to put an "f" at the end of the number, e.g.: 6.32f;
-8. Most of times you won't change the following variables, but optionally you can set:
-   - DEFAULT_SUSPENSION_POWER => Set the power percentage you use on your car suspensions, remember to put an "f" at the end of the number;
-9. If you want to see onboard race information (Current Lap, Position, Lap Time, Tire Wear), you must have an Antenna on your car.
+8. If you want to see onboard race information (Current Lap, Position, Lap Time, Tyre Wear), you must have an Antenna on your car.
-10. Once you have set the values, click on "Check Code" button, a success message should pop-up (if not, repeat the previous steps);
+9. Once you have set the values, click on "Check Code" button, a success message should pop-up (if not, repeat the previous steps);
-11. After closing the pop-up, click on "OK" on the Editor;
+10. After closing the pop-up, click on "OK" on the Editor;
-12. Setup the arguments to the Programmable Block on your car's hotbar, so you can execute commands for your cockpit, then you're ready to race.
+11. Setup the arguments to the Programmable Block on your car's hotbar, so you can execute commands for your cockpit, then you're ready to race.

 **Note: After setting this up, your grid name will change to the standardized name "LEAGUE #DRIVER_NUMBER-DRIVER_NAME", e.g.: "F1 #21-Cratera".**